How to Apply (for January 2024 Start)

 Congratulations!
 You’re about to take the first step toward building your future in Toronto.
 Please follow the steps below to join us for the Winter term beginning in January.

 The application process is different for those enrolling in the Fall term beginning in September.
-Learn about the available undergraduate programs and application process for a September start.
+Learn about the available programs and application process for a September start.

 Note: Admission for a January start is only open to international students.